Instructor: Dr. Thomas R. Holtz, Jr.

 The expectation is that all students will complete these.
 This is YOUR chance to anonymously evaluate this class: please use this opportunity!

-Copyright: © 2013 Thomas R. Holtz, Jr. as to this syllabus and all lectures.
+Copyright: © 2015 Thomas R. Holtz, Jr. as to this syllabus, all lectures, and all written material provided in this course.
 Students are prohibited from copying and selling course materials, from selling lecture notes, and from being paid to take lecture notes without the express written permission of the professor teaching this course.
+Violations of this prohibition will be treated as violations of the University Honors Code and reported and dealt with accordingly.

 For a formatted printable copy of the complete syllabus, click here.